Travelling to and around Oxfordshire

 Journey times from Heathrow’s central bus station to Oxford Gloucester Green: 90 minutes.
 From Heathrow Terminal 5 to Oxford Gloucester Green: 80 minutes.

 Journey times from Gatwick to Oxford Gloucester Green is 2 to 2.5 hours.

 Birmingham International Airport to Oxford

 The journey between Oxford and Birmingham Airport takes approximately 1 hour.
 There are various options to choose from, you can book a transfer with Royal Cars or Oxford Carriage Company.
 Alternatively, you can take a train from Oxford Railway Station to Birmingham International (Airport).

 London to Oxford buses

 Stagecoach’s Oxford Tube is a service linking London Victoria with Oxford’s Gloucester Green bus station with departures every 12 – 15 minutes at peak times.

 Park & Ride – The Gateway to Oxford

-The best way to travel into Oxford is to use the Park and Ride.
-There are 5 Park and Ride car parks located on the outskirts of Oxford with very frequent onward bus journeys into the city centre.
+The best way to travel to Oxford is to use the Park and Ride.
+There are 5 Park and Ride car parks located on the outskirts of Oxford with frequent onward bus journeys into the city centre.